Kelfvin/MDTrans/README.md

 ## Configuration

 The configuration file is located at `~/.config/mdtrans/config.toml`.
-Create it if it does not exist.
+The program will create it on the first run, or you can choose to create it manually.

 ```toml
 [llm]